mehzer/mehzer.github.io/_posts/2013-11-15-half-life-of-a-blog-post.md

 	</div>
 </div></p>

-Grab a reasonable sample size of pagviews, and throw it into Excel.
+Grab a reasonable sample size of pageviews, and throw it into Excel.
 Then chart that simply as a line.

 [This guide](http://www.lepla.org/en/modules/Activities/m22/m22-evaxl.htm) then explains a simple way to use trend lines to calculate half-life in Excel.
 That essentially nets out to: add in an exponential trend line, access trend line options and display the equation, then perform the reduction.